davidesner/connection-docs/transformations/dev-prod-mode/dev-prod-mode.md

 #### Extend the transformation

-Now add a second code block that will use the transaction data named `Dollar values of transactions`.
-Insert following SQL
+Now add a second code block named `Dollar values of transactions` and insert the following SQL

 ```sql
 CREATE TABLE "dollar_btc_transactions" AS